 After three years of cohabitating and living together, however, the couple – now married by common law – and their children moved to California, where a marriage by common law is not possible.
 They stayed in California from 1960 through 1976 without officially marrying.
 This lasted until the husband moved to Hawaii, where he eventually married someone else.

 The wife filed an action in California courts for a determination on whether she was married to the husband or not.
 Even though the court was in California, it applied the laws of Alabama to determine whether the couple had been in common law marriage in California while they had lived together for three years in the state.
 After finding that they had been married under common law in Alabama, the court in California decided that this marriage was due to Full Faith and Credit under the Constitution.
 California had to acknowledge their marriage, even though it could not have happened in our state.

 The Family Law Attorneys at Fernandez & Karney

-Common law marriages create a complexity in one of the aspects of the law that should seem to be the most straightforward – whether you are married to someone else, or not.
-Even though it should be a simple question to answer, the reality is that there are complexities and that, even if you are currently in a state that does not allow marriages to happen under common law, these states still have to recognize common law marriages made in states that do allow them to happen.
+Common law marriages create complexity in one of the aspects of the law that should seem to be the most straightforward – whether you are married to someone else, or not.
+Even though it should be a simple question to answer, the reality is that there are complexities and that, even if you are currently in a state that does not allow marriages to happen under common law, these states still have to recognize marriages made in states that do allow them to happen.